Juvenile Indigent Defense Delivery System

 Waiver of Counsel

-A juvenile may waive his or her right to counsel if the waiver is:
+A child may waive his or her right to counsel if the waiver is:

 - “Obtained in the presence of the parent, guardian or custodian in attendance on behalf of the juvenile;”

-“If there is a conflict of interest between the juvenile and the parent, guardian or custodian the court shall impose such safeguards on the waiver of counsel as appear in the best interest of the juvenile.”
+However, if there is a conflict of interest between the child and their parent, guardian, or custodian, the court can impose additional safeguards on waiver.
 Ariz.
 Juv.
 Ct.
 R. P. 10(D).

 When and how the court may decide to detain a child or otherwise place restrictions on the child’s freedom is defined by statute and court rules.
-A juvenile cannot “be held in detention for more than 24 hours unless a petition alleging incorrigible or delinquent conduct or a criminal complaint has been filed.”
+A child cannot be “held in detention for more than twenty-four (24) hours unless a petition alleging incorrigible or delinquent conduct or a criminal complaint has been filed.”
 Ariz.
 Juv.
 Ct.
 R. P. 23(C).
-A detention hearing must occur within 24 hours of the filing of the petition.
+A detention hearing must also occur within 24 hours of the filing of the petition.
 Ariz.
 Juv.
 Ct.
 R. P. 23(C).
-Provisions relating to the detention of juveniles can be found in Ariz.
-Rev. Stat. §§ 8-221(A), 8-303, 8-305, and 15-913, and in Ariz.
+Provisions relating to the detention of youth can be found in Ariz.
+Rev. Stat.
+Ann. §§ 8-221(A), 8-303, 8-305, 15-913, and Ariz.
 Juv.
 Ct.
 R. P. 23.

 The U.S. Constitution and Supreme Court case law are also sources of due process rights beyond local and state statutes and provisions.
 NJDC’s Detention Page provides more information about detaining youth.

 The legal needs of children in the delinquency system rarely end at disposition, and states vary in the way they provide a right to representation on these post-disposition issues.
 In Arizona, youth have a right to counsel in the following post-disposition proceedings: